News & Events

 B-HIVE Winter Face-to-Face Meeting

-The 4th annual B-HIVE Winter F2F meeting will be February 5-6, 2026 at the Emory Conference Center (Address: 1615 Clifton Rd, Atlanta, GA 30329; Phone: 404-712-6000; https://www.emoryconferencecenter.com).
+The 4th annual B-HIVE Winter F2F meeting was held on February 5-6, 2026 at the Emory Conference Center (Address: 1615 Clifton Rd, Atlanta, GA 30329; Phone: 404-712-6000; https://www.emoryconferencecenter.com).

 We held an in-person training workshop based on mass spec-related methods on the day before the main meeting.